glzjin/CTFd-Whale/INSTALL.md

 docker swarm init
 docker node update --label-add "name=linux-1" $(docker node ls -q)
 ```

+Taken advantage of the orchestration ability of `docker swarm`, `ctfd-whale` is able to distribute challenge containers to different nodes(machines).
+Each time a user request for a challenge container, `ctfd-whale` will randomly pick a suitable node for running the container.

 After initializing a swarm, make sure that CTFd runs as expected on your PC/server